Inert waste

 Compliant inert waste removal

-Complete waste transfer notes for each load of waste transported, ensuring all required information is accurately recorded.
+We help your business ensure waste transfer notes are completed correctly for each load of waste transported, ensuring all required information is accurately recorded.

 Inert waste refers to materials that are slow to decompose, chemically stable, and pose minimal environmental or health risks.
-Unlike hazardous waste, inert materials won’t leach harmful chemicals or spontaneously combust.
+Unlike hazardous waste, the several types of inert materials found on construction and demolition sites won’t leach harmful chemicals or spontaneously combust.

 This waste type is non-reactive, meaning it does not decompose, dissolve, burn, or interact with other substances.
-Common examples include:
+Common types include:

 • Concrete